Mithun Manhas: Coaching career

 In February 2017, Manhas was appointed assistant coach of Indian Premier League side Kings XI Punjab.

 In October 2017, Manhas was announced as the batting consultant of the Bangladesh Under-19 team.
 He was their batting consultant till 2019.

 Manhas was hired by the Royal Challengers Bangalore as their assistant coach for the 2019 IPL.

+In 2022, Manhas was appointed assistant coach of Indian Premier League side Gujarat Titans.

+President of BCCI

+In September 2025, Manhas elected unopposed as Board of Control for Cricket in India (BCCI) president at the 94th annual general meeting of the board held on 28 September 2025.